seralexeev/xrabbit.dev/README.md

 id: 54
 date: 30-05-2025
 media:
-  - media/54-1.jpg
+  - 54-1.jpg
 ```

-I cleared the front part to install the arm there a bit later and as you can see now it's getting cramped.
-I’ll need to go to Bunnings on the weekend and buy acrylic plates to replace the prototype boards with them.
-The idea with the prototype boards turned out to be useless because I’m not soldering anything on them anyway.
+I cleared out the front part so I can install the arm there later and as you can see it's getting tight.
+I'll have to go to Bunnings on the weekend and buy some acrylic sheets to replace these prototype boards.
+The idea with the proto boards turned out useless because I never solder anything on them anyway.

 ---